What is ‘Product Life Cycle’?

 Card sorting is a quick way to prioritise a long list of potential features.
-It’s great for creating a shortlist of features early on in the product development process.
+It’s great for creating a shortlist of features early on in the product life cycle development process.

 The card sort technique helps you understand which product features most and least deliver value to a potential buyer or past customer.
 Card sort survey participants sort your list of potential product features so you have all the information you need to make important product decisions.

-Product features are frequently characterised into easy to understand categories such as ‘must-have’, ‘nice-to-have’, and ‘doesn’t-need’ so you can see at a glance which ones matter most to different customer segments.
+Product features are frequently characterised into easy-to-understand categories such as ‘must-have’, ‘nice-to-have’, and ‘don’t-need’ so you can see at a glance which ones matter most to different customer segments.

 Concept testing is the investigation of potential consumers’ reactions to a proposed product or service — before introducing the product or service to market.
-As organizations look to launch a product or invest in the development of an idea, concept testing is essential to identifying perceptions, wants and needs associated with a product or service.
+At the right stage of the product life cycle, organisations look to launch a product or invest in the development of an idea, so concept testing is essential to identifying perceptions, wants, and needs associated with a product or service.

 It allows you to spot product gaps and identify the features customers value that you’re not performing well on, so you can focus your investment on the improvements that will have the biggest impact.

 It allows you to paint a detailed picture of different groups of customers or prospects so you can maximise your appeal to different target groups.
-Your market segments can be used in all kinds of contexts, from product research to communications and promotions.
+Your market segments can be used in all kinds of contexts, from the start of a product life cycle with product research, to communications and promotions.

-To keep the product lifecycle on course, productive and within budget, it’s important to prioritise efficiency and accuracy in your methods.
-Designing surveys that yield high-quality data is essential, as is having that data in a common format so that your analyses are done on like-for-like basis.
+To keep the product life cycle on course, productive and within budget, it’s important to prioritise efficiency and accuracy in tracking performance and progress.